-Traveling can be challenging for any family, but traveling with children who have autism spectrum disorder and other special needs can present unique challenges.
-Travel can also bring joy to kids with special needs and enable families to have memorable experiences and connections with loved ones.
+Traveling can be challenging for any family, but traveling with children who have autism spectrum disorder and other disabilities can present unique challenges.
+Travel can also bring joy to kids with disabilities and enable families to have memorable experiences and connections with loved ones.

-Parenting children who have special needs can be complex and costly, but that doesn't mean families need to miss out on travel.
-Experts and parents encourage families to approach traveling with children who have special needs with planning and preparation.
-Dr. Emily King, a psychologist and mother of a child with special needs, suggests traveling is like any skill you teach your kids; it can get easier with practice.
+Parenting children who have disabilities can be complex and costly, but that doesn't mean families need to miss out on travel.
+Experts and parents encourage families to approach traveling with children who have disabilities with planning and preparation.
+Dr. Emily King, a psychologist and mother of a child with a disability, suggests traveling is like any skill you teach your kids; it can get easier with practice.
 Starting with shorter road trips may make travel more manageable.

-We've compiled tips, resources and expert advice for managing road trips with kids who have special needs.
+We've compiled tips, resources and expert advice for managing road trips with kids who have disabilities.

 Managing Challenges While On the Road